Deep Multimodal Fusion for Generalizable Person Re-identification: Introduction

-To address these challenges, in this paper, we propose \textbf{DMF}, a deep multimodal fusion network that incorporates fine-grained and high-level semantic textual features during training.
-To extract high-level semantic features of pedestrians, we adopt a large-scale synthetic dataset with fine-grained attribute annotations for model's pre-training, which has rich texture annotations including 14 attributes describing pedestrian identities and 4 attributes describing environment information.
-Moreover, to further enhance the generalization ability of deep model, we intentionally employ a standard multimodal transformer encoder to translate the features of image and text into the same space for feature fusion.
-Specifically, the fused space is an expanded space with two modalities feature.
-Then a vanilla transformer is adopted as the backbone network to extract the features in the expanded feature space and then calculate cross-attention.
+To address these challenges, in this paper, we propose \textbf{DMF}, a \textbf{D}eep \textbf{M}ultimodal \textbf{F}usion network that incorporates fine-grained and high-level semantic textual features during training.
+To extract high-level semantic features of pedestrians, we adopt a large-scale synthetic dataset named FineGPR with fine-grained attribute annotations for model's pre-training, which has rich texture annotations including 14 attributes describing pedestrian identities and 4 attributes describing environment information.
+Moreover, to further enhance the generalization ability of deep model, we intentionally employ a standard multimodal transformer encoder to translate the features of image and text into the common space for feature fusion.
+Specifically, the fused space is an expanded space with two modalities feature, which can promote the robust learning of our Re-ID model.
+Then a vanilla transformer is adopted as the backbone network to extract the features in the expanded feature space to calculate cross-attention.
+Finally, our pre-trained encoders are fine-tuned with real-world datasets for distribution alignment on down-stream Re-ID task.